-Some of the most common cyberthreats can be thwarted by keeping employees aware of their own online habits and how they can change them to improve the security of your business.
+Some of the most common cyberthreats can be thwarted by employee cybersecurity training.
+Keeping employees aware of their own online habits and how to change them can improve your business’s security.
 Proper password creation, use of two-factor authentication, keeping up on updates, avoiding ransomware, and being wary of phishing scams can all do much to protect your network’s integrity.
 You should also have a data retention policy so you only keep and protect the data you need.

 Keeping a smartphone secure doesn’t involve jumping through a lot of hoops.
 It can be as simple as allowing system updates, using lock screens, being wary of public Wi-Fi, and good password habits.

-These are simple, employee-centered strategies.
 It’s equally important to know how to respond when your business encounters a cybersecurity incident.
 Discuss your security concerns with the experts within your own IT department, or with a managed service provider with a team of tech support and security experts at your beck and call.

 Remember: Your data is your business.